-An additional set of estimation weights (and corresponding jackknife weights) has been created specifically for analysis of the measurements collected from respondents as part of the core NZHS interview.
-Height and weight measurements are obtained from around 96 percent of eligible adult and 92 percent of eligible child respondents.
-As variables derived from height and weight are key outputs from the survey, it is useful to have this additional set of estimation weights to compensate for the additional non-response to these items.
+An additional set of estimation weights (and corresponding jackknife replicate weights) has been created specifically for analysing the measurements collected from respondents as part of the core NZHS interview.
+Height and weight measurements are obtained from around 95 percent of eligible adult and 90 percent of eligible child respondents.
+Because variables derived from height and weight are key outputs from the survey, it is useful to have this additional set of estimation weights to compensate for the non-response to these items.